tjex/tjex.github.io/src/content/blog/2023/floss-a-partial-antidote-to-social-catastrophe.md

 Giblin and Doctorow outline how this was in part a result of Robert Bork's reinvention of antitrust, as put forth in his 1978 book *The Antitrust Paradox*.
-The Borkian reinvention of antitrust named "consumer welfare" as the goal, meaning that, *"so long as prices went down (or at least, didn't go up), companies more or less stopped having to worry about antitrust enforcers showing up with subpoenas", [Chokepoint Capitalism](https://chokepointcapitalism.com/).
+The Borkian reinvention of antitrust named "consumer welfare" as the goal, meaning that, "so long as prices went down (or at least, didn't go up), companies more or less stopped having to worry about antitrust enforcers showing up with subpoenas", [Giblin / Doctorow](https://chokepointcapitalism.com/).
 The worst players in Big
 Tech make their fortunes with free products (free as in, "free beer").